polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 ## Example with a neural network

-For the demonstration we will use encoder-decoder transformer `detr-resnet-50` neural network for object detection.
-We will quantize the network to INT8 using the symmetric casting and compare the result with the original model predictions.
-As usual let's first define the functions to quantize the network:
+For demonstration, we will use an encoder-decoder transformer, `detr-resnet-50`, for object detection.
+We will quantize the network to INT8 using symmetric casting and compare the results with the original model predictions.
+First, let's define functions to quantize the network:

 ```python
 def w8_a16_forward(weight, input_data, scales, bias=None):